PRIVACY NOTICE

 These scores will inform appropriate actions to manage customers’ accounts with us and ensure appropriate steps are taken with respect to personal circumstances.
 An example would be where we use the insolvency scores and data to place an account with a specialist insolvency practitioner.

-10. WHAT CAN I DO IF I WANT TO SEE THE PERSONAL DATA HELD ABOUT ME (“RIGHT OF ACCESS”)?
-DO I HAVE A ‘PORTABILITY RIGHT’ IN CONNECTION WITH MY ERUDIO DATA (“RIGHT TO DATA PORTABILITY”)?
+11. WHAT CAN I DO IF I WANT TO SEE THE PERSONAL DATA HELD ABOUT ME (“RIGHT OF ACCESS”)?

 New data protection legislation also contains a right to data portability that may give consumers a right in some data processing contexts, to receive their personal data in a portable format when it’s processed on certain grounds, such as consent.
-This is not a right that will apply to Capquest’s data because this data is processed on the grounds of legitimate interests.
+This is not a right that will apply to Capquest data because this data is processed on the grounds of legitimate interests.

-11. WHAT CAN I DO IF MY PERSONAL DATA IS WRONG (“RIGHT TO RECTIFICATION”)?
+13. WHAT CAN I DO IF MY PERSONAL DATA IS WRONG (“RIGHT TO RECTIFICATION”)?

 If you think that any personal data we hold about you is wrong or incomplete, you have the right to request this is updated.